myukselen/homebrew-myn/README.md

 After trying to follow https://www.tensorflow.org/install/source and reading a lot of issues on macOS, I was doubting the effort I put in this endavour.

-Seeing someone losing %30 performance was the last nail in the coffin. https://github.com/zylo117/tensorflow-gpu-macosx/issues/1
+Seeing someone losing %30 performance was the last nail on the coffin. https://github.com/zylo117/tensorflow-gpu-macosx/issues/1

 Back to CPU only.